African All Stars Transfer News and Rumours: Leicester City forward Ghezzal close to Besiktas move | Goal.com

 Manchester United have opened a discussion with Atalanta on a potential signing of Amad Traore, according to BBC Sports .

-The Ivorian forward has been delivering impressive performances for the Goddess youth setup and last season he featured three times for the first team in Serie A.
+The Ivorian forward has been delivering impressive performances for the Goddess' youth setup, and last season featured three times for the first team in Serie A.

 Should the Red Devils secure the winger, he would be expected to stay at Gewiss Stadium until January before linking up with the Old Trafford outfit.